 So when you purchase a fire extinguisher it is extremely important to identify the type of fuel igniting the fire that you suspect would be most common so you can select the correct extinguisher you think may be best for your personal situation to do the job correctly.

-Following a major crisis, rats and rodents would be lingering everywhere.
+Following a major crisis, rats and rodents could be lingering everywhere, whether you live in a rural environment or the middle of town.
 Rat poison is a great way to keep them out of your home if this happens.

 Generators are nice to have to keep your lights and appliances working when you’ve lost your electricity.
 If you have a good one, it can be hooked up to your home to keep the heat or the A/C unit working, not to mention, help keep everyone in your family from going crazy from the temperatures they aren’t used to.